wandb/docs/content/guides/hosting/iam/access-management/manage-organization.md

 {{% alert %}}
-Only enterprise licenses on Dedicated Cloud or Self-managed deployment can assign custom roles to members in a team.
+Only enterprise licenses on Dedicated cloud or Self-managed deployment can assign custom roles to members in a team.
 {{% /alert %}}

 ### Remove users from a team